WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 # Table of contents

+[Chebyshev Waveshaper VCO](../docs/chebyshev.md) Click on link to go to Chbeyshev manual.

 [Functional VCO-1](#fun) Is an improved version of the Fundamental-VCO1.

 [LFN](#lfn) Is a random voltage generator made by running low frequency noise through a graphic equalizer.